FelipeDermann/ProjectVII/README.md

 Keep doing attacks in these orders to increase stacks of buff or debuffs, amplifying their effects up to 5 stacks maximum.
 Even if you max out the stacks it's still important to keep the orders right to refresh the duration of the buffs/debuffs.

-I loved the idea for this game but in the end we didn't have enough time to properly implement the idea and expand the game so it is just a small scene where you fight enemies and can buy a few upgrades from the vendor and that's it.
+I loved the idea for this game but in the end we didn't have enough time to properly implement and polish the gameplay and expand the game so it is just a small scene where you fight enemies and can buy a few upgrades from the vendor and that's it.